mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p class="date text-center">Free R Cheat Sheet (<a href="https://www.business-science.io/r-cheatsheet">Download Here</a>)</p>

-### Learning Financial Analysis in R for FREE
+### How to Learn Financial Analysis in R for FREE

-To get started with Financial Analysis in R, head to **Page 3 of the cheat sheet**, and you can check out the Financial Analysis Section.
+To start learning  Financial Analysis in R, head to **Page 3 of the cheat sheet**, and you can check out the Financial Analysis Section.

 * You'll see Tidyquant and several other Financial R Packages.
 * The links will take you to the `tidyquant` & financial software documentation.